 Communicating with an offshore team requires a certain level of organisation.
 There are a plethora of communication tools like Skype and Slack which allow you to leave messages for your team or call in real-time.
 Irrespective of logistical challenges like time zones and geographical locations, you can always be in touch.

 Only by leveraging these modern communication tools can you successfully manage your offshore development centre!

 3. Do you have a task management system in place?

 Your local team and your offshore team will have a common agenda: build amazing software.
 This doesn’t mean they’re going to work perfectly in conjunction with each other every step of the way.
 Without a task management system in place, neither team will have any idea what the other is working on.

 A spreadsheet outlining the various tasks of each employee and their progress is a good start.
-A cloud platform where tasks, progress reports, roadblocks, and everything else is tracked in real-time is even better!
+A cloud platform where tasks, progress reports, roadblocks, and everything else are tracked in real-time is even better!
 This will allow for the transfer of tasks and processes between teams, regardless of who is in which office.